David D. Verdier, M.D.

 Complex contact lens fitting and the management of non-surgical eye disease conditions.

-Dr. Schlotthauer attended the University of Wisconsin, La Crosse for his undergraduate studies and received his Doctor of Optometry from the Michigan College of Optometry at Ferris State University in 2011, graduating with high honors.
-Dr. Schlotthauer then completed a residency program in corneal disease and specialty contact lens fitting, also at the Michigan College of Optometry finishing in June of 2012.
+Dr. Bauer attended Saginaw Valley State University for her undergraduate studies and received her Doctor of Optometry from the Michigan College of Optometry at Ferris State University in 2014.
+Dr. Bauer then went on to complete her residency in corneal disease and specialty contact lens fitting, also at the Michigan College of Optometry, in 2015.
+Prior to joining Verdier Eye Center in 2016, Dr. Bauer worked for an ophthalmology practice in Marquette, MI.

 Medical management of glaucoma, cataracts, vision defects, and treatment of non-surgical eye diseases.